qdrant/coach/README.md

 - `points_upsert`: drill that consistently updates the same points.
 - `collection_snapshot_churn`: drill that keeps on creating and deleting the same collection snapshot.
 - `toggle_indexing`: drill that toggles indexing once it is populated.
+- `high_concurrency`: drill that performs high concurrency requests on a collection.

 ## usage